 Diamonds are made of carbon, as diamond is an allotrope of carbon.
 Allotropes are different forms that an element can take, which means that carbon atoms can come together to form a network solid in different ways.

-Allotropes of carbon include coal, graphite, and even exotic materials like buckyballs and carbon nanontubes.
-But carbon atoms can also form diamond under the right conditions.
+Allotropes of carbon include coal, graphite, and even exotic materials like buckyballs and carbon nanotubes.
+But carbon atoms can also form diamonds under the right conditions.

 This graphite is then superheated again to get rid of any impurities, leaving graphite that is 99.995% pure carbon.
-Then from this graphite, high pressure high temperature technology, or HPHT, is used to simulate the crushing conditions of natural diamond growth deep within earth’s crust, in order to convert this carbon from graphite into the diamond allotrope.
+Then from this graphite, high-pressure high-temperature technology, or HPHT, is used to simulate the crushing conditions of natural diamond growth deep within the earth’s crust, in order to convert this carbon from graphite into the diamond allotrope.

 Huge pressures of around 870,000 psi and temperatures above 2,500 degrees Fahrenheit are applied to mimic this astounding natural process, which forces flat sheets of graphite to adopt the three-dimensional tetrahedral lattice of a diamond, thereby attaining the strength and rigidity characteristic of this allotrope.